-There are also two bridges over Canyon Creek, providing the only existing improved connection between the east and west part of the City.
-The bridges are located at NW 3rd Avenue and W Main Street.
+There are also two bridges over Canyon Creek, at NW 3rd Avenue and W Main Street, providing the only existing improved connections over this waterway.
 These bridges provide sidewalks on both sides for pedestrian travel, but lack bicycle facilities.

 Transit